paradigmshift/mozartreina/_posts/2012-08-06-functional-pipeline.md

 This is the result of calling the `game-tree` function.

-The higlighted section designates the player whose turn it is, `0` is for player `A` and `1` is for player `B`; at the moment it is player `A`'s turn.
+The highlighted section designates the player whose turn it is, `0` is for player `A` and `1` is for player `B`; at the moment it is player `A`'s turn.
 The next bit is the present board: here it's saying that player `A` occupies one square of the board with 2 dice, while player `B` has 3 squares with 2, 1, and 1 die respectively.

 <section class="shell">
     (0 #((0 2) (1 2) (1 1) (1 1))